$100 Invested In This Stock 5 Years Ago Would Be Worth $300 Today

-ServiceNow NOW has outperformed the market over the past 5 years by 17.96% on an annualized basis producing an average annual return of 24.5%.
-Currently, ServiceNow has a market capitalization of $87.25 billion.
+Danaher DHR has outperformed the market over the past 5 years by 13.99% on an annualized basis producing an average annual return of 21.24%.
+Currently, Danaher has a market capitalization of $193.82 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.